Metro FC (New Zealand): History

 Metro was established in 1899 as the Tabernacle-Metropolitan Club by parishioners of the local Baptist Church.
 Claiming to be Auckland's second-oldest existing club after North Shore United (founded in 1898), the club shortened its name to Metropolitan in 1921.
 Following a merger with College United in 1929, it adopted the name Metro College, which was later shortened to Metro in 1986.

 The club is based at Phyllis Street Reserve in Mount Albert, Auckland, its home ground since 1950.

 Metro shares the record for the largest victory in any stage of the Chatham Cup.
-In 1991, they defeatedNorwest 21–0, a record later equaled in 2005 by Central United (coincidentally also against Norwest).
+In 1991, they defeated Norwest 21–0, a record later equaled in 2005 by Central United (coincidentally also against Norwest).
 Metro has reached the semi-finals of the cup twice, in 1946 and 1998, but has never appeared in a final.

-Youth team & Academy
+Youth team and academy

 Metro F.C. is recognised for its strong youth teams and organised academy system.
 The club's U-19 team reached the finals of the 2009 Auckland Football Federation U-19 tournament qualifications but lost 2–1 to Mangere United U-19 team, missing out on a spot at the top football national youth tournament in New Zealand, the 2009 Napier National U-19 Championships.
 However, they secured 2nd place and qualified for the tournament, later reaching the semi-finals of the 2009 Napier National U-19 Championship Satellite (2nd tier).